1-8192/bu_cs_655_assignment_1_allegranzi/README.md

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

-I believe the main advantage of my implementation lies in the use of interfaces to define public contracts between classes.
+The main advantage of my implementation lies in the use of interfaces to define public contracts between classes.
-Interfaces provide clear names and return values for methods.
+Interfaces provide clear names and return values for methods that make the code readable and clear.
 My application involves some wordy CLI interactions and conditional chains, but those are all provided via class methods, and are not hanging around in the Main executable class.
 The interfaces and superclasses included also make building out new objects very straightforward and clear.

 - Describe how you have avoided duplicated code and why it is important.

 Avoiding duplicate code is important to reduce lines of redundant code and increase readability.
+Maintenance and triaging bugs is much easier is less-verbose code.
 The Beverage superclass and the strategy pattern implemented for the brew method greatly reduced the amount of repetitive code I would have had to write out for the 6 individual beverage classes, since I didn't have to rewrite the brew method for every individual class.

+There is still some opportunity to reduce repetitive code, but I opted for extensibility and flexibility with classes and interfaces at this stage, and as a result some of the simpler classes do still repeat some code.

 - If applicable, mention any design patterns you have used and explain why they were chosen.